microcrit/comparse/README.md

 AST walkers (which transform the parsed tree into a more usable form) are also defined through decorators- those decorators being custom methods of a defined class.

 Comparse requires no external dependencies, and is optimized for minimal resource usage.

+## Advantages
+- *Type-safe* - The parser is optionally type-safe and strongly-typed (for AST walkers/transformers), and can be trusted for correctness.
+- *Fluent* - The parser is designed to be idiomatic and fluent with Python, and is easy to use.
+- *No external dependencies* - The parser is designed to be self-contained and does not require any external dependencies.
+- *Dual-parsing* - The infrastructure can both parse code at runtime and generate a standalone parser from the grammar.
+This is useful if you aim to get a significant boost from startup performance, as decorators are not required.
+This is also useful if you plan to compile your code, E.G. through Nuitka.

 ## Simple Example
 *I cannot trust that this works in the current state of the project.*